wasm-forge/ic-wasi-polyfill/README.md

 ## Usage

-It uses a file system provided by stable-fs.
-The intended use is you add this library as a dependency to your project.
+The intended use is to add this library as a dependency to your rust project.
 And then run `wasi2ic` on the produced Wasm binary.